What Are Cranberries?

 The North American variety (Vaccinium macrocarpon) is one of the only commercial fruits native to North America.
 Native Americans first used them for food, fabric dye, and medicine.
 Sailors used to eat them to prevent scurvy while at sea.
-In fact, a sea captain was the first person to successfully grow them.
 Today, they grow on about 40,000 acres in the U.S. each year.

 A serving is 1 cup of raw berries or a quarter-cup of dried.
 Nutritionally, those servings are different because the dried berries have more sugar.

 A cup of raw cranberries contains: